Icd 9 For Chronic Kidney Disease

 Several key ICD-9 codes are used to classify CKD, each representing a specific aspect or stage of the disease.
 These codes include:

 • 585 Chronic Renal Failure: This is the primary code for Chronic Kidney Disease.
-However, it lacks the specificity to differentiate between the various stages of CKD, which is crucial for appropriate management.
+That said, it lacks the specificity to differentiate between the various stages of CKD, which is crucial for appropriate management.

 • 585.1 Chronic Kidney Disease, Stage 1: Kidney damage with normal or increased GFR (≥90 mL/min/1.73 m2).
 This stage often has no symptoms, but early detection is crucial.